-COMPARISON OF CUSTOM LAYOUT AND PROPOSED MAPPING FROM ASAP ARBITRARY MAPPING TOOL routing processors, computational processors and long distance communication links between the custom mapping and the initial mapping using the automatic mapping tool.
-The custom mapping saves 22% of number of processors by reducing the number of routing processors.
 The throughput of the proposed encoder is measured with the average cycles to encode one QCIF (176x144) frame which can be converted to frame per second at various voltages and maximum available frequencies.
 Table II shows the throughput and power number of H.264 encoder measured on AsAP chip.
 The performance of intra and inter encoder are reported separately.
-All of the processors are set to run at the same voltages and the maximum supported frequencies.
+The power number